Binary Scanning via Command Line (Java)

 Important

-You must open the command line as an Administrator.
+When running a locally installed agent, you must open the command line as an Administrator.

-Run the approriate agent script
+Run the appropriate agent script

 /opt/codelogic/java# ./run_agent.sh